Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 \end{gathered}
 \end{align*}

-the maker who response for the user's requirement, the following is its corresponding constraints
+The corresponding constrains of the maker responses for the user are as follows:

 - **Maker Address**: formally $\mathrm{M_{A}}$. for all of the address of the selected maker, formally $\mathcal{M_{A}}$.
 - **Supporting Chain List**: formally $\mathcal{C_{M}}$.